solidfire/solidfire-sdk-java/README.md

-# solidfire-sdk-java
+# SolidFire Java SDK
-Initial wrapping of the SolidFire Management API as a Java SDK
+SolidFire Management API as a Java SDK

 ##Description
 The SolidFire Java SDK is a collection of software modules and libraries that facilitate integration and orchestration between proprietary systems and third-party applications.
-The Java SDK allows developers to deeply integrate SolidFire system API with their Java programming language.
+The Java SDK allows developers to deeply integrate SolidFire system API with the Java programming language.
 The SolidFire Java SDK reduces the amount of additional coding time required for integration.

 ##Compatibility
 | Component    | Version           |